It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 4. Use Heavy Curtains

 Another way to keep heat from escaping your home is to use heavy curtains on your windows.
 According to One Stop Heating and Air Conditioning, who deal with Utah heating repair, heavy curtains help to create an insulating barrier between the cold window glass and the warmer air inside your home.
-When selecting curtains, be sure to choose ones that are made from a thick, insulating material such as wool or velvet.
+You can also choose to have electric blinds with thick fabric installed.
+If you’re looking for this, you can check out electric blinds price here.

 5. Reverse Your Ceiling Fan